vjain143/wikipoc/docs/preparation-kit/Star Approach Examples - NJ.md

 * Middle we have Integration system
 * And on bottom layer of the architecture we have country specific system.
 * What approach you followed
-We have 4 story here for this project and we did timeboxing of each
+We have 4 story here for this project, and we did time-box of each
 1. We have approached the frontend system to know what are the input and output they need from end system 2	Then we approached end system to know the requested input output and the format of data and data complexity and relationship with in.
 3	Is there any flow already fetching same data set from end system?
 No